weideng1/zdm-scenario-katapod/step7.md

     | jq .status
 ```

+#### _WARNING:_ please avoid querying this status DevOps API endpoint too frequently, it will hit Astra prod control plane and may affect other customers.
+Try to limit your status check to every 30 seconds or longer.

 If you see this error message: `parse error: Invalid numeric literal at line 1, column 9`, just wait for a couple of minutes and try again.

 When the status switches to `ReceivingFiles`, the initialization is complete.
 Run the check status command again with the full output.